katjakarhu/OpenCAQDA/README.md

 - DOCX coding (can be circumvented by converting to PDF or txt)
 - RTF file coding (can be circumvented by converting to PDF ot txt)
 - Many projects open at the same time
-- AI-assistant based on a local finetuned SLM